ANCIENTBUILDER/Quantum/README.md

-# Quantum
+#Quantum
-10 lines of code to hack BTC
+10 lines of code to hack BTC with a quantum computer.

 //